 - Expenditure results – From a point made earlier here, it was said that the history of the property will have a big impact on setting new cash flow expectations.
 The costs to run the building are a good example of that assessment.
 You can split the operational costs of the building up into categories of costs and then easily see cost categories that are showing escalations beyond the average for the property type or location.

 - Property life cycle – Any property will deteriorate over time, and that deterioration should be assessed in a life cycle review prior to budget creation; in any large investment property the lifecycle review involves other consultants such as engineers, architects, and quantity surveyors.
-In the review, the property and its age is being compared to others in the local property market.
+In the review, the property and its age are being compared to others in the local property market.
 Rental expectations are set for the property and the results can then be merged into the property business plan for the building.

 So there are plenty of things to do here when it comes to establishing a budget for any commercial or retail investment property.
 Preparation and accurate information are key factors in getting the rental and expenditure expectations set for the property budget.